jncc/deli/README.md

     apt install nodejs-legacy

-Install globally Typescript and Yarn (a better package manager than NPM)
+Make sure you have globally installed Typescript and Yarn (a better package manager than NPM)

     npm i -g yarn
     npm i -g typescript

 You're good to go.
+(You can use npm instead of yarn)

-    npm i
+    yarn i
-    npm run dev
+    yarn run dev

 A browser window will open at http://localhost:8080